 In 2016, Illinois became a pure no-fault state provided the parties lived separately for six months before the divorce.

 I heard that Illinois is a “no fault” divorce state.
 What does this mean?

-The technical answer is that “irreconcilable differences have caused the irretrievable breakdown of the marriage and the court determines that efforts at reconciliation have failed or that future attempts at reconciliation would be impracticable and not in the best interests of the family.”
+- The court finds that efforts at reconciliation have failed or that future attempts at reconciliation would be impracticable and not in the best interests of the family.

 Are there any other grounds that can be alleged in Illinois to get a divorce?

 What does it take to obtain a no-fault, or irreconcilable-differences, divorce?